Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 #### Cluster deployment (Windows and Linux)
 ##### Set up the environment
-To deploy your web service to a production environment, use the following command.
+To deploy your web service to a production environment, first set up the environment using the following command.

     az ml env setup -c --cluster-name [your environment name] --location [Azure region e.g. eastus]